pwittchen/interview-questions/java-developer.md

 - What good practices of software development do you know?
 - When you take a look at the code how do you recognize if it's clean and well written?
-- How would you design methon in the right way?
+- How would you design method in the right way?
 - What is loose coupling?

 **Version Control Systems**